Freeze Condiments

 Water gems could shape into uncovered or inadequately pressed kimchi and they will weaken the kinds of the topping once it’s defrosted.
 Additionally, the softened water precious stones will turn the kimchi soaked.

-READ ALSO: Can You Freeze Banana Bread?
-How to Freeze Banana Bread
+READ ALSO: Can You Freeze Coffee Creamer?
+How to Freeze Coffee Creamer

 Utilizing a perfect spoon, spoon the item into the plastic holder or plastic sack.
 In case you’re utilizing resealable plastic packs, press as much air as you could before fixing the sack.
 Get a marker, name the bundle with the capacity date and stick in the freezer.